-THE VELUX FOUNDATIONS receive about 1,500 applications each year.
-The applications come from near and far and all applicants receive an answer.
+THE VELUX FOUNDATIONS receive about 2.000 applications each year and all applicants receive an answer.

 VILLUM FONDEN and VELUX FONDEN have established a working procedure and an approval process that ensure all applications are thoroughly reviewed.
 Normally, applications must be reviewed during two meetings of the board of directors.
 The approval process typically takes between six and nine months.